dtr-org/unit-e-project/adrs/2018-10-08-ADR-11 Snapshot.md

 ### Snapshot verification

 To guarantee that the snapshot is a valid one and other nodes can trust it, we add the snapshot hash to the chain.
-Every proposer must include the snapshot hash inside the CoinBase transaction as one of its outputs.
+Every proposer must include the snapshot hash inside the CoinBase transaction as part of the script of the first input.
-The schema of the output is the following:
+The schema of the input is the following:
 ```
-CTxOut(
-    nValue = 0,
+CTxIn(
-    scriptPubKey = OP_RETURN << snapshotHash
+    scriptSig = CScript() << nHeight << snapshotHash << OP_0;
 )
 ```
-This output must not be stored in the chainstate as it can't be spent.
-Therefore it doesn't end up in the snapshot.
+The reason to use input instead of output is to not add this hash to the chainstate and making it larger.

 Everyone who receives the block must validate that it has the correct snapshot hash.
 Snapshot hash points to the UTXOs of all blocks until the current one.